-- 1. This system can be used to number 9999 animals.
+- 1. Choose a simple system like the one used in pigs.
+This system can be used to number 999 animals.
 If more numbers are needed, a hole can be punched in the middle of the left ear for 1000 and the middle of the right ear for 3000. - 2.
-Check the number of the kid and determine where to put the notches. - Hold the kid by the head and use notches to remove a V-shaped amount of tissue from the edge of the ear in each of the locations needed to mark the correct number. - 4.
+Check the number of the kid and determine where to put the notches. - 3.
+Hold the kid by the head and use notches to remove a V-shaped amount of tissue from the edge of the ear in each of the locations needed to mark the correct number. - 4.
 Treat the notches with iodine or some other antiseptic.